mohan-narendra/demo/readme.txt

 http://localhost:8080/connected?origin=Philadelphia&destination=Albany
 Should return no

-I added the swagger file to in proect rool folder to test the /connected  endpoint .
+I added the swagger documentation file to in project root folder to test the /connected  endpoint

+Thanks,
+Narendra